-Each year in April we unveil all of the heroes at Trillium’s Black & Gold “Keep Oregon Well” Gala.
+Each year in May we unveil all of the heroes at Trillium’s Heroes Gala.
 Many current and previous honorees are in attendance at the event.
-Then, during Mental Health Awareness Month, we honor one Mental Health Hero for every day in May – 31 in all – announcing a new hero each day on our website, on the radio, and on social media.
+Our first five years, during Mental Health Awareness Month, we honored each Mental Health Hero throughout the month of May, announcing each hero on our website, on the radio, and on social media.

 This process is truly community-driven, with open nominations taking place annually in February.
 We call upon the broader community to tell us about who have been the heroes in their lives, in their organizations, and in our state.

 For this project, “Heroes” is defined as any person or group which has helped to reduce stigma, advance the mental and behavioral healthcare field, and make Oregon and the Pacific NW a safer, more supportive place to live through their service, sacrifice, risk, inspiration, and example.

 In the end, our goal is to showcase Oregon’s rich history, highlight the diversity of experience it has taken to get us from there to here, and honor those who have bravely paved the way for mental and behavioral healthcare and awareness in our state.
 From teachers to politicians, therapists to clients, children to seniors, we find heroism everywhere we look.
 This is our chance to tell their stories and celebrate people who might otherwise be overlooked.

 A selection committee made up of previous award winners, community members and industry leaders work to narrow down the winners from the hundreds of nominees.